 S

-– Audio that is made up of left and right channels.
+Stereo – Audio that is made up of left and right channels.

 SPL – Short for Sound Pressure Level, a standard measure the acoustic volume or loudness of sound.